openjdk/panama-foreign/doc/panama_ffi.md

 <ol>
-   <li><a id="1"></a><small>In reality this is not entirely new; even in JNI, when you call a `native` method the VM trusts that the corresponding implementing function in C will feature compatible parameter types and return values; if not a crash might occur.<small></li>
+<li><a id="1"/> In reality this is not entirely new; even in JNI, when you call a `native` method the VM trusts that the corresponding implementing function in C will feature compatible parameter types and return values; if not a crash might occur.<li/>
+<li><a id="2"/> In the fututre we might consider knobs to allow structs returned by value to be allocated on-heap rather than off-heap.
+If these structs are always passed back and forth in an opaque manner, there could be a significant performance advantage in avoiding an off-heap allocation.<li/>
+<li><a id="3a"/> At the time of writing, support for native method intrinsics has been disabled by default due to some spurious VM crash being detected when running `jextract` with the intrinsics support enabled.
+While we work to rectify this situation, the intrinsics support can still be enabled using the ` -Djdk.internal.foreign.ProgrammableInvoker.USE_INTRINSICS=true` flag.<li/>
+<li><a id="3b"/> As an advanced option, Panama allows the user to opt-in to remove Java to native thread transitions; while, in the general case it is unsafe doing so (removing thread transitions could have a negative impact on GC for long running native functions, and could crash the VM if the downcall needs to pop back out in Java, e.g. via an upcall), greater efficiency can be achieved; performance sensitive users should consider this option at least for the functions that are called more frquently, assuming that these functions are *leaf* functions (e.g. do not go back to Java via an upcall) and are relatively short-lived.<li/>
+<li><a id="4"/> This might change in the future, as we might want to tie the lifecycle of structs created for an upcall to the lifecycle of the upcall itself so that e.g. any segment that are created ahead of calling a Java upcall, are released immediately after the upcall returns<li/>
+<li><a id="5"/> We are currently investigating alternate allocation strategies to make allocation inside native scopes even faster<li/>
+<li><a id="6"/> On Windows, layouts for variadic arguments have to be adjusted using the `CLinker.Win64.asVarArg(ValueLayout)`; this is necessay because the Windows ABI passes variadic arguments using different rules than the ones used for ordinary arguments.<li/>

 </ol>

-<li><a id="1"></a><small>In reality this is not entirely new; even in JNI, when you call a `native` method the VM trusts that the corresponding implementing function in C will feature compatible parameter types and return values; if not a crash might occur.<small>

-[^1]: In reality this is not entirely new; even in JNI, when you call a `native` method the VM trusts that the corresponding implementing function in C will feature compatible parameter types and return values; if not a crash might occur.
-[^2]: In the fututre we might consider knobs to allow structs returned by value to be allocated on-heap rather than off-heap.
-If these structs are always passed back and forth in an opaque manner, there could be a significant performance advantage in avoiding an off-heap allocation.
-[^3a]: At the time of writing, support for native method intrinsics has been disabled by default due to some spurious VM crash being detected when running `jextract` with the intrinsics support enabled.
-While we work to rectify this situation, the intrinsics support can still be enabled using the ` -Djdk.internal.foreign.ProgrammableInvoker.USE_INTRINSICS=true` flag.
-[^3b]: As an advanced option, Panama allows the user to opt-in to remove Java to native thread transitions; while, in the general case it is unsafe doing so (removing thread transitions could have a negative impact on GC for long running native functions, and could crash the VM if the downcall needs to pop back out in Java, e.g. via an upcall), greater efficiency can be achieved; performance sensitive users should consider this option at least for the functions that are called more frquently, assuming that these functions are *leaf* functions (e.g. do not go back to Java via an upcall) and are relatively short-lived.
-[^4]: This might change in the future, as we might want to tie the lifecycle of structs created for an upcall to the lifecycle of the upcall itself so that e.g. any segment that are created ahead of calling a Java upcall, are released immediately after the upcall returns
-[^5]: We are currently investigating alternate allocation strategies to make allocation inside native scopes even faster
-[^6]: On Windows, layouts for variadic arguments have to be adjusted using the `CLinker.Win64.asVarArg(ValueLayout)`; this is necessay because the Windows ABI passes variadic arguments using different rules than the ones used for ordinary arguments.